 Ree Heights is a tiny town located in the state of South Dakota.
-With a population of 57 people and just one neighborhood, Ree Heights is the 138th largest community in South Dakota.
-Ree Heights has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+With a population of 56 people and just one neighborhood, Ree Heights is the 138th largest community in South Dakota.
+Much of the housing stock in Ree Heights was built prior to World War II, making it one of the older and more historic towns in the country.

 Ree Heights is a blue-collar town, with 62.96% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Ree Heights is a town of farmers, fishers, or foresters, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Ree Heights who work in farm management occupations (44.44%), sales jobs (14.81%), and maintenance occupations (7.41%).